 This website includes travel tips for specific disabilities, disability organizations, international opportunities and programs, funding resources, success stories and blogs.

-A "Success Stories" section can be can be found here organized by disability type, location, program type, and disability aids used abroad (guide dogs, wheelchairs, assistants, etc.) Also check out the "International Opportunities" section with disability information and resources listed by region and country, and the following very useful guidebook:
+A "Personal Story" section can be can be found here organized by disability type, location, program type, and disability aids used abroad (guide dogs, wheelchairs, assistants, etc.) Also check out the "International Opportunities" section with disability information and resources listed by region and country, and the following very useful guidebook:

 Free download of Survival Strategies for Going Abroad: A Guide for People with Disabilities